MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/control-planes.md

 ---
 title: Architectural approaches for control planes in multitenant solutions
 titleSuffix: Azure Architecture Center
-description: Learn about approaches to building control planes for your multitenant solutions.
+description: Learn about approaches to designing and creating control planes for your multitenant solutions, including manual, low-code, and custom approaches.
 author: landonpierce
 ms.author: landonpierce
 ms.date: 11/01/2023